Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights - NewsBreak

 - Green Bay's games this year have gone over the point total two times in five opportunities (40%).

-- The Packers put up 24 points per game, four more than the Bears surrender per outing (20).
+- The Packers score four more points per game (24) than the Bears give up (20).

-- Green Bay is 4-0 against the spread and 4-0 overall in games when it puts up more than 20 points.
+- Green Bay is 4-0 against the spread and 4-0 overall this season when the team notches more than 20 points.

-- When Green Bay churns out over 331.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- When Green Bay totals more than 332.4 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Packers have five turnovers, two fewer than the Bears have takeaways (7).
+- The Packers have five giveaways this season, while the Bears have seven takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Bears.